cromega/blorg/_drafts/2018-12-19-on-the-commitments-we-make.md

 * why adding/modifying/deleting that code was necessary

-In my experience the smaller and more specific the commit is, the more important the reason becomes.
+In my experience the smaller and more specific the commit is, the more important answering the **why** becomes.
+A chunkier commit can usually be neatly summed up with something that says which feature the change was part of.
+But take a commit for example, a file move.
+If you run git blame you probably want to find out something about that operation.
+Would `move file` explain anyting?
 I can see that a file was moved from a folder to another one.
 Why was it moved?
 Does it need to be in that folder for some reason?
 Can I move it back or somewhere else?

 The perfect commit message tells us both about what and why.